Skip to Main Content

 • Use a skin protectant as recommended by the care team.

-• Remove the tape and dressings carefully to avoid harming the skin.
+• Be careful when you remove the tape and dressings to avoid harming the skin.
 Use an adhesive remover if needed.

 • Gently clean the skin around the tube with warm water and a soft cloth.
 Use a mild soap if needed.

-• If skin is irritated by the adhesive, change the position of the tape to give skin a chance to heal.
+• If skin is irritated by the tape or adhesive, change the position of the tape to give skin a chance to heal.

 • Secure the loose end of the tube with tape when it is not in use.
-The important thing is to keep the tube out of the way and prevent it from being pulled out.
+Take care to prevent the tube from being pulled out.

 Learn more about nasogastric (NG) tube care.

-• Keep the tube site clean.
-Clean around the tube site using soap and water at least once a day and whenever there is drainage.
+• Keep the tube site clean: Clean the area around the stoma with soap and water at least once a day, and whenever drainage occurs.
 Use a cotton swab to clean around the tube.
+Dry the area with a clean gauze pad.

-• Keep the skin around the site dry.
-Do not use lotions, creams, or ointments unless instructed.
+• Keep the skin around the site dry: Do not use lotions, creams, or ointments unless instructed to do so.

-• Turn tubes as recommended.
-G-tubes and button tubes should be turned one-quarter turn each day.
+• Turn tubes as recommended: G-tubes and button tubes should be turned 1 full turn (360 degrees) each day.
 If your child has a GJ-tube, never turn the tube as this can move the tube out of place and prevent it from working correctly.
 Ask if and how your child’s tube should be turned.

 Reasons for leaking around the feeding tube site include:

 • Feeding too much or too fast.
 The tube can sometimes leak during bolus feedings.
 Slowing down the rate of feeding or using a different feeding schedule may help.
-Talk to a dietitian or other care team member before making changes to nutrition.
+Consult a dietitian or other healthcare team member before making any changes to your child’s nutrition.

 • Attach a syringe to the balloon port.

-• Pull back on the plunger to remove all the water from the balloon and note the amount of water.
+• Pull back on the plunger to remove all of the water from the balloon.

-• If the balloon has less water than it needs, add the correct amount to the syringe and put the water back into the balloon.
+• If needed, add the correct amount of water to the syringe and put the water back into the balloon.

 • Disconnect the syringe.

 • Incorrect fit of the tube.
 This can sometimes happen if a child gains or loses weight.
 A weight gain can cause the tube to be buried in the skin fold around the stomach when sitting up.
-If the stem of the tube can be seen under the button, the tube may be too long.
+If the stem of the tube can be seen under the button, the tube may be too long for your child.
 If the tube is no longer the right size, it may need to be replaced.

-• Pressure on stomach or tube.
-Sleeping on the belly can cause pressure on the tube and trauma to the stomach.
-Sleeping on the side or back may reduce pressure.
+• Pressure on the stomach or tube.
+If your child sleeps on their belly, it can cause pressure on the tube.
+Sleeping on their side or back may help reduce pressure.

 • Gas and constipation.
-Gas and constipation can also cause fullness and pressure within the digestive tract.
-Being physically active and getting enough fluids can help.
-The care team may also recommend medicines or nutrition adjustments to manage constipation.
-Your care team may also give your instructions to vent or burp the tube to remove excess air.
+Gas and constipation can cause fullness and pressure within the digestive tract.
+Being physically active and staying hydrated can help manage these symptoms.
+Your care team may also recommend medicines or nutrition changes.
+For some types of tubes, you may need to vent or burp the tube to remove excess air.

 Granulation tissue

-Granulation tissue is extra skin tissue that can grow at the site of the stoma.
+Granulation tissue is extra skin tissue that can form around the stoma.
 Granulation tissue is common.
 It usually appears red and moist, similar to the skin inside the mouth.
 This tissue is delicate, and there may be some bleeding or discharge.
 Granulation tissue may be caused by friction as the tube rubs against the skin.

-Ways to help prevent granulation tissue include keeping the site dry, limiting movement of the tube, and making sure the tube fits properly.
-Granulation tissue may be treated by applying foam dressings or silver nitrate.
-In some cases, it may be removed with surgery.
+Ways to help prevent granulation tissue include keeping the site dry, limiting the movement of the tube, and making sure the tube fits properly.
+Granulation tissue may be treated by applying silver nitrate.

 Infection

 In a healthy child, infection is rare at the stoma or the skin around it.
-However, children with weak immune systems are at higher risk for infection of the tube site.
+However, children with weak immune systems are at a higher risk of infection at the tube site.
 Signs of infection include:

 • Skin redness around the stoma that increases, especially if there are no leaks